-The mission of the Mississippi Museum of Art is to engage all Mississippians with art.
-The renovation of their new building in downtown Jackson celebrates the museum’s mission of inclusion.
+The design of the new Mississippi Museum of Art building celebrates the museum’s mission of inclusion.
 The roof of the existing building was raised and the walls glazed at the entrance to create a light-filled public room, at once striking and comfortable.
 From the street and gardens outside, visitors see not only the entrance to the Museum but the art, the shop, the café and other visitors inside the building.

 DESIGN AND CONSTRUCTION TEAM

 Mike McBride, Dale and Associates

 Jim Stokoe and Val Lewton, Archetal